 From an accounting, cash is the most liquid asset a company can own.
 Balance funds means that a company has money on hand and can use that money as it wishes or needs.
 You can manage your liquid asset and other assets efficiently by using Asset Management Software.

-According to the Financial Services Authority, cash is currency available for a business consisting of bank notes and coins, which are legal tender; in non-bank companies, checks, money orders, and other securities that can be immediately converted into cash.
+According to the Financial Services Authority, funds is currency available for a business consisting of bank notes and coins, which are legal tender; in non-bank companies, checks, money orders, and other securities that can be immediately converted into real money.